Professor Alberto Mantovani

 Chair of Inflammation and Therapeutic Innovation

-Alberto Mantovani, MD, is Professor of Pathology at Humanitas University in Milan, and Scientific Director of the Istituto Clinico Humanitas.
+Alberto Mantovani, MD, is Emeritus Professor of Pathology at the Humanitas University in Milan, and Scientific Director of the Istituto Clinico Humanitas.
 His attention has been focused on molecular mechanisms of innate immunity and inflammation.
-He has contributed to the advancement of knowledge in the field of Immunology and Oncology formulating new paradigms and identifying new molecules and functions.
+He has contributed to the advancement of knowledge in the field of Immunology formulating new paradigms and identifying new molecules and functions.

-For his research activity he has received several national and international awards, such as the Triennial OECI Award from the Organization of the European Cancer Institutes, the Robert Koch Award for his contribution to tumor immunology and immunotherapy, the American-Italian Cancer Foundation (AICF) Prize for Excellence in Medicine and, most recent, the American Association for Cancer Research International Pezcoller Award for Extraordinary Achievement in Cancer Research.
+For his research activity he received several Italian and international awards, such as the Triennial OECI Award from the Organization of the European Cancer Institutes, the Robert Koch Award for his contribution to tumor immunology and immunotherapy, the American-Italian Cancer Foundation (AICF) Prize for Excellence in Medicine and the American Association for Cancer Research International Pezcoller Award for Extraordinary Achievement in Cancer Research.
 The broad impact of his contributions is testified by citations.
-As of January 2019 he has over 111,000 (Scopus), 80,000 (Web of Science) or 160,000 (Google Scholar) citations and an H-index of 161 (Scopus), 125 (Web of Science) or 185 (Google Scholar).
+As of October 2020 he has over 129,000 citations and an H-index of 168 (Scopus).

 Selected major honors